 The proposed changes were reviewed by the Provost's office and General Counsel.
 The Executive Vice President and University Provost joins the President in making this recommendation.

 A summary of revisions precedes the revised personnel document.

-COMMITTEE ACTION: BOARD ACTION:
+COMMITTEE ACTION:

-Passed X PassedX
+Passed X

-Did Not Pass Did Not Pass
+Did Not Pass

-Other Other
+Other

-(2) $Q{2}$
+Do

-Signature on file Signature on file
+Signature on file

-Assistant Secretary Assistant Secretary
+Assistant Secretary